clux/facemaulers/waterdeep/irae-attack.md

 Strength of the Grave (might not die die on death)

 HP stack:
-- blade ward cantrip legendary action
+- blade ward cantrip legendary action (all physical dmg resist)
+- reaction shield (+5 ac)
 - potion invulnerability
+- globe of invulnerability (contingency on spell save failed - <=5th immunity)
 - shield guardian
 - warding bond cast by a cultist